R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/people.md

 ### Joshua Soboil
 [![styled-image](/assets/images/jSoboil.jpeg "Joshua Soboil, MPH"){: .align-left style = "width: 10%;"}](/assets/images/jSoboil.jpeg "Joshua Soboil")
+Joshua is is a Co-Chair and founding member of R-HTA in LMICs.
 Joshua enjoys problem solving and has developed a special love for evidence synthesis and advanced health economic decision-modelling techniques, using languages such as BUGS/JAGS and Stan coupled with R.
-He is a founding member of R-HTA in LMICs.
-Josh's own work includes the ongoing development of a sensitivity analysis framework for HTA in Middle-Income Countries (MICs).
+His own work includes the ongoing development of a sensitivity analysis framework for HTA in Middle-Income Countries (MICs).
 A case study used to support the framework can be found [here](https://github.com/jSoboil/Dissertation).
 You can also find his personal website [here](https://jsoboil.github.io/)

 ---